Gail Howard’s "Lottery Winning Strategies" Book Review

 Lottery Winning Strategies and 70% Win Formula is just 26 pages long.
 In this fairly short book, Gail Howard details nine tips for lotto number selection and five tips for which numbers to avoid and which groups of numbers are the best to play.
 She also introduces what she considers to be the most important rule of all: the 70% rule.
 This rule states that for each lottery, 70% of all winning combinations fall within a particular range of numbers.
 The information contained in this book is useful for pick-4, pick-5, pick-6, and pick-7 lotto games.

-While the strategies laid out in Howard’s book can be very helpful for lottery players, some readers may find the writing and concepts to be very technical in nature.
+While the strategies laid out in Howard’s book (and Smart Luck software) can be very helpful for lottery players, some readers may find the writing and concepts to be very technical in nature.
 The system also takes a bit of practice to learn how to use it best.
 For these reasons, make sure to read an excerpt of the book before you buy it!

 GAIL HOWARD’S STRATEGIES